rigid/gas_price_de/README.md

 =============

-The filename must be in this format: gas_price_de_ID with ID beeing a freely choosable string to allow creating multiple graphs and to set the title of the graph.
+The filename must be in this format: gas_price_de_ID with ID being a freely choosable string to allow creating multiple graphs and to set the title of the graph.
 ID may be empty.

 The following environment variables are used by this plugin